Cuckmere Valley

-Cuckmere Valley is a civil parish in the Wealden District of East Sussex, England.
-As its name suggests, the parish consists of a number of small settlements in the lower reaches of the River Cuckmere.
+Cuckmere Valley is a civil parish in the Wealden district of East Sussex, England.
+As its name suggests, the parish consists of a number of small settlements on the eastern side of the lower reaches of the River Cuckmere.

 The settlements

-There are three villages in the Cuckmere Valley: Litlington, Lullington and Westdean.
+There are three villages in the civil parish of Cuckmere Valley: Litlington, Lullington and Westdean.
 Archaeological remains nearer the coast at Exceat suggest a further settlement there in former times.
 The civil parish of Cuckmere Valley was created in 1990 when Litlington, Lullington and Westdean parishes were abolished, with small areas transferred between Litlington and Alfriston, which remained a separate civil parish.